rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.6.4 Oversized materials

 * Material that fits into a box should be boxed.
-It is greatly preferred to have a box as the top container.
+It is strongly preferred to have a box as the top container if the material will fit into a box.
 * #### Oversized boxes that will be stored at the LSC (typically up to 20x24"; it is strongly preferred for all new collections to be sent to the LSC)
 	* Any oversized material that fits into a box and will be stored at the LSC should be given **regular box and folder numbers** in sequence with material stored in other box types.
-OP numbers should **not** be used for boxes being sent to the LSC, since the OP indicates a shelving location
+OP numbers should **not** be used for boxes being sent to the LSC, since the OP indicates a shelving location.
 * #### Oversized boxes that will be stored onsite (typically up to 20x24") (OPs)
 	* When a collection is being stored onsite, the oversized boxes will remain onsite as well and will be handled as OPs (oversized papers)
  	* Any box designated as an OP must be stored onsite on the OP shelves on Level 11 in the Abbey